-Vienna has a booming media sector and expats will find the city is home to the offices of numerous national and local newspapers as well as radio stations and television channels.
-Big international media agencies have subsidiaries in Vienna and there is a large number of correspondents and journalists based in the city.
+The city has a booming media sector and is home to the headquarters of several newspapers, radio stations and television channels.
+Many international media agencies have subsidiaries in Vienna and there is a large number of correspondents and journalists based in the city.

-Furthermore, Vienna is a major business hub within Europe and home to both branches and headquarters of major multinational corporations.
-Most companies in the Global Fortune 500 have offices in Vienna.
+Vienna is also a major business hub within Europe and home to both branches and headquarters of major multinational corporations.

 Finding a job in Vienna

-Browsing online listings before arriving in the country is a good idea because it quickly allows job seekers to get an insight into the current state of the job market within a particular field.
-The classified section in local newspapers such as Der Standard, Die Presse, Kleine Zeitung and Kurier are also a good source of information and also have online versions that are updated regularly.
+Browsing online listings and social-networking sites such as LinkedIn before arriving in the country is a good idea as it allows for a quick cursory glance at the current state of the job market within a particular field.
+The classified section in local newspapers, and their online versions, are also a good source of information.

 Expats should also make use of any personal contacts to find out about job opportunities.
 Networking and personal relationships are incredibly important in Austria.
 Austrians tend to trust friends, so personal recommendations are highly valued.